A powerful and fuel-efficient motor makes this a solid pick.

-A fairly compact machine that offers a 33cc 2-cycle engine capable of breaking up tough soil.
+This is a fairly compact machine that has a 33cc 2-cycle engine that is capable of breaking up even the toughest soil.
 Simple to maneuver in and out of rows and around plants.
-Great for small to medium-sized gardens.

 Not powerful enough to work in hard or clay soil, and not the best pick for large gardens.